Frequently Asked Questions

 I would love to buy a barn quilt.
 Will you make one for me?

 All of the barn quilts for the Barn Quilt Trail were created by volunteers and have been installed at this time.
-We do not plan on making additional barn quilts to feature on the Barn Quilt Trail.
+We do not plan on making additional barn quilts at this point.

 Did the barn quilt recipients have to pay for their barn quilt?